SioKCronin/website/content/praxis.md

 erasure for survival.
 I had studied and taught nondualism in the Vedic tradition.
 I had primed the canvas for an identification of self that pressed beyond the borders of organism.

-I prioritize engineering, movement research, and collective intelligence praxis to prime fresh possiblities of collective flourishing.
+I now prioritize engineering, somatics, and collective intelligence research to prime fresh possiblities of collective flourishing.
 I take notes in [code](https://github.com/SioKCronin/swarmopt) and poems.
+I explore network love.
 I apprentice as a steward of growing complex data systems to provide scaffolding to my inquiry.

 The earth still meets me in moments of unrestrained reverie.
 I dance my understandings.
 I feel musical scores of energetic response.
-And yet ... my gaze stays fixed on supporting that which we are building together.
+And yet ... my gaze remains fixed on supporting the emergence of what we are chosing to build together.

 {{< youtube B_CMHGz8QCo >}}